11 Ways to Spice Up Your (Love to Eat) Life.

 Description: This has got to be one of the most popular ponzu’s most likely due to the affordability although buying it online from Amazon is $12.39 which is not cheap to me.

-Recommendation: this is the one that you’ll probably find at any sushi bar.
+Recommendation: this is the one that you’ll probably find at most sushi bars.

 You like sauce don’t you… don’t answer that, I know you do.
 Now imagine a world where Worcestershire sauce is thick because you like thick.
 Now, how does it sound that it’s vegetarian based (I know you don’t care because you’ll be slathering it all over meat).